-I am currently appointed as an Assistant Professor of Health Policy and Management in the University of Alberta's School of Public Health.
+I am currently appointed Assistant Professor and Canada Research Chair in Health Systems Innovation at the University of Alberta's School of Public Health.
 My research spans both health services and systems and population health pillars, and focuses on advancing a public health approach to substance use.
 My program leverages my interdisciplinary background and diverse methodological experience to generate new knowledge that advances health systems innovation and improves health outcomes.
 My research team has a core engaged scholarship orientation and our work is conducted from start to finish in partnership with people with lived experience of substance use, poverty, and homelessness; healthcare providers; health authorities; civil society organizations; and governments at all levels.
 Our work has three complementary foci:

 Degrees and Experience

-My research and public health leadership have been recognized by several awards, including Harm Reduction International’s Brooklyn McNeil Rae of Hope Award (2017), a Policywise for Children and Families Early Career Transition Award (2017-2018), and an Alberta Health Services' President's Excellence Award for Outstanding Achievements in Innovation (2016), among others.
+My research and public health leadership have been recognized by multiple awards, including a Trailblazer Award (2020) from CIHR's Institute of Population and Public Health, Harm Reduction International’s Brooklyn McNeil Rae of Hope Award (2017), and an Alberta Health Services' President's Excellence Award for Outstanding Achievements in Innovation (2016), among others.
 Between May 2017 and November 2019, I was appointed Co-Chair of the provincial Minister of Health's Opioid Emergency Response Commission.
-I currently serve as Vice Chair of the Institute Advisory Board for CIHR's Institute of Population and Public Health.

 SPH 546 - Public Health Leadership and Professional Practice II